-In light of COVID-19, Credit Valley Conservation is taking proactive steps to ensure the health and well-being of our customers, our suppliers, our communities and our people while ensuring we provide uninterrupted services.
+In light of COVID-19, Credit Valley Conservation is taking steps to ensure the health and safety of our customers, suppliers, communities and people while ensuring we provide uninterrupted services.

 Here is what you can expect from our Planning and Development Services team over the coming weeks: